Welcome to Wealthcommon Currency Central

 Should you depend on a currency that can preserve its buying power

-and buoys if silver soars higher long term as the dollar ultimately falls?
+and buoys as silver soars higher long term as the dollar heads for ultimate failure?

 (5) Do you want an unconstitutional, illegal currency due to